“The difference between the almost right word and the right word is really a large matter.

 -

-Then, I re-read, summarizing events chapter-by-chapter, and constructing an outline I can use to examine the story’s structure and plot progression.
-I check the outline for clues to pacing issues, missing story beats, unnecessary side plots, incomplete character arcs, and so on.
+Then, I re-read the manuscript, summarizing each chapter and building a working outline.
+This outline allows me to assess the overall structure and plot progression.
+I use it to identify thematic elements, pacing issues, missing story beats, unnecessary subplots, incomplete character arcs, and other areas that need attention.

-I also recommend learning resources based on the areas where I see the most room for improvement.
+From there, I create a report, outlining strengths and weaknesses in the story and prose.
+I give specific suggestions for improvement and recommend targeted learning resources based on the areas where I see the most potential for growth.

 Turnaround Time: 5,000 words per day; five days per week, Monday-Friday.